davidgiga1993/mixing-station-docs/docs/usb-midi.md

 - Multiplier: Sets the sensitivity of one increment/decrement step
 - Inc value: Midi value for a single increment
 - Dec value:  Midi value for a single decrement

+## Default mappings
+The following graphics show the default action assinments for the different modes.

+### Generic midi
+No default mapping

+### Baby HUI
+This driver can be used with the BFC2000 and other HUI capable devices.
+Make sure the device is set to HUI emulation mode (bhui for BFC2000).

+(An image with the default mapping will be added once available in the app)